 Certified Supervisors are those who have taken the APAC Supervisor course and are on the register.
 They see any members from trainees to accredited.

-Trainee supervisors have done the APAC supervisor course but can only see trainee supervisees and must do supervision face to face only.
+Trainee supervisors have done the APAC supervisor course but may only work with certificate and diploma course (in-training) play therapists and must do supervision face to face.

 Approved supervisors have not done the APAC/PTUK accredited supervisor course but can work with any members including trainees who have taken the APAC/PTUK/PTI accredited play therapy courses.